Solar Panel Types: Which One Do You Need?

 Thin Film Solar Panels

-This type of solar panel uses ultra-thin film solar cells to convert sunlight into energy.
 Years ago, they were used primarily in calculators and watches due to their lightweight nature (less than one gram).

 Why do you have to know the types of solar panels?